CloudlineSolutions/buildingx-operations-api/README.md

 ## Things to Know

-- only point value is settable.
-All other object properties are read only.
+- Only point value is settable.
+All other object properties are read-only.
+- The Building X API does not return errors for setting points to invalid values.

 ## Integration Tests
-The Go test files in this project represent integration, not unit, tests.
+The Go test files in this project implement integration tests and not unit tests.
 This means that the tests expect a working Building X account and API credentials.
 The tests also assume that an X300 (or X200) gateway is installed with at least one device (ex: PXC4) connected to the gateway.

 ## Known Issues & Limitations

 - Certain data is missing when retrieving a single Device object from the Building X Operations API.
-Specifically, the Name, Description and OnlineStatus properties of the Device object returned from GetSingleDevice() will be missing until the underlying API issue is resolved.
+Specifically, the Name, Description, and OnlineStatus properties of the Device object returned from GetSingleDevice() will be missing until the underlying API issue is resolved.